Rhaziel/Rhaziel/README.md

 **Talking about Personal Stuffs:**

+- 👨🏽‍💻 I’m currently on a project with React;
 - 🌱 I’m currently learning React Native;
 - 💼 I’m pursuing a Undergraduate degree in Analyst Programmer;
 - 💬 Ask me about anything, I am happy to help;